-It should be noted that when the auroras are very strong, you may be able to see them from urban areas even with light pollution, such from a beer garden, your hotel, or just the street.
+It should be noted that when the auroras are very strong, you may be able to see them from urban areas even with light pollution, such as from a beer garden, your hotel or just the street.

-These tours run regularly from September to April whenever the lights are expected, and if they are cancelled or unsuccessful, you will get another opportunity to see them for free.
+These tours run regularly from September to April whenever the lights are expected, and if they are cancelled or unsuccessful, you will usually get another opportunity to see them for free.

 This 3-day tour, in addition to a Northern Lights hunt, includes the South Coast in winter along with Jökulsárlón, the Golden Circle and Ice Caving

 Those on a budget will appreciate reasonably cheap bus tours, which take you to the most promising locations without breaking the bank.
-You can book such tours from Reykjavík, Akureyri and East Iceland.
+You can book such tours from Reykjavik, Akureyri and East Iceland.

-On such an excursion, you will have a much smaller group, meaning you have more opportunities to speak with your guide and fewer people crowding around you when you are watching the lights.
+On such an excursion, you will have a much smaller group, meaning you have more opportunities to speak with your guide and fewer people crowding around you when you are watching the Northern Lights.

-You will also have the ability to reach places larger buses can't for the most remote viewing locations, by travelling over rivers and down bumpy trails.
+You will also have the ability to reach places larger buses can't go for the most remote viewing locations, by travelling over rivers and down bumpy trails.

 Photo from The Northern Lights Tour from Akureyri

 Perhaps the only reasons, outside of the budget, to elect another option is if you would prefer the uniqueness of watching the auroras from the surface of the ocean, or if you feel confident to drive out to them yourself.

-If you have a valid driver's license with English characters (it can be written in other languages, just not other scripts), you have the option of renting a car, and hunting for the Northern Lights yourself.
+If you have a valid driver's license with English characters (it can be written in other languages, just not other scripts), you have the option of renting a car and hunting for the Northern Lights yourself.

 If you have little experience driving in icy, dark, rural conditions, it is best to look at alternative opportunities.

 You must also check the road conditions and the weather forecast before departing, to make sure that your intended destination is accessible.
 The latter will also be an invaluable tool to you for achieving the best results.

-As said above, it will tell you the aurora forecast on a scale of one to nine (anything from three and above is worth setting out for) and the cloud cover around the country, so you know where the skies will be clearest.
+As said above, it will tell you the aurora forecast on a scale of one to nine (anything from three and above is worth setting out for, and two is usually visible) and the cloud cover around the country, so you know where the skies will be clearest.

 Firstly, you will miss out on the knowledge of an experienced guide, who not only knows the Northern Lights well but also the most secluded places to watch them.

-Regardless, renting a car and hunting for the northern lights remains an excellent option for the ambitious and adventurous.
+Regardless, renting a car and hunting for the Northern Lights remains an excellent option for the ambitious and adventurous.

 The Northern Lights over the Imagine Peace Tower.
 Photo from Northern Lights Tour Deluxe